 Plainville Martial Arts is the culmination of half a lifetime of training, and learning from the best instructors in jiu jitsu, and is a synthesis of Greg’s loves for jiu jitsu, teaching, entrepreneurship, and people of all ages.

 Notable Jiu Jitsu practitioners with whom Greg has personally trained:

 Pedro and Gui Valente

-Beginning her training in 2011, Lisa Wood is currently a 4-stripe blue belt in Brazilian Jiu Jitsu.
+Beginning her training in 2011, Lisa Wood is currently a purple belt in Brazilian Jiu Jitsu.

 Lisa shares her husband's emphasis on the self-defense aspects of jiu jitsu, and, at 5'3", frequently in classes with all larger partners, mastering the concepts that allow for defeating a larger opponent are her primary focus.

 Lisa began the women's self-defense program at Gracie Farmington Valley, in Tariffville, CT in 2014, and has been the lead instructor for women there since that time.
 During her tenure, she has taught classes with students ranging from under 10 to 60-something, and become a beloved mentor to her female students because of her cheery, easy demeanor, and her step-by-step approach to instruction.